xmos/sw_usb_audio/doc/sw_ep0.rst

 channel volume, producing a single volume value for each channel.
 These are stored in the array.

-The volume will either be handled by the decoupler or the mixer component (if the mixer component is used).
+The volume will either be handled by the ``decoupler`` core or the mixer component (if the mixer component is used).
 Handling the volume in the mixer gives the decoupler more performance to handle more channels.

-If the effect of the volume control array on the audio input and output is implemented by the decoupler, the decoupler core reads the volume values from this array.
+If the effect of the volume control array on the audio input and output is implemented by the decoupler, the ``decoupler`` core reads the volume values from this array.
 Note that this array is shared between Endpoint 0 and the decoupler core.
 This is done in a safe manner, since only Endpoint 0 can write to the array, word update